 - A. The following areas shown on the Policies Map are designated as Local Green Spaces:

 - 1. The Triangular Field

 - 2. The Simon's Cross Playing Fields

 - 3. Wickham Market Primary School Playing Fields

 - 4. The Glebe Allotments

 - 5. The Beehive Field

 - 6. The Red Triangle Bowling Green

 - 7. The Village Hall Playing Field

 - 8. All Saints Churchyard

 - 9. The Church Pightle

 - 10. The Parish Cemetery

 - 11. The Simon's Cross Allotments

-- B. Proposals for built development on these Local Green Spaces will not be permitted unless the proposal is for an ancillary feature, and it can be clearly demonstrated that it is required to support or enhance the role and function of the identified Local Green Space.
+- B. Development proposals for local green spaces will only be supported in very special circumstances.